New York Living Trust Lawyer

 When you leave behind a gift for your loved ones, you want them to be able to enjoy that gift quickly, with minimal expense or delay.
 Living Trusts are an excellent way to ensure that your family will receive the assets you’ve provided for them quickly without the need to go through the process of probate.
-Speak with the experienced Hudson Valley estate planning attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP about whether a revocable living trust could be a good solution for your own estate.
+Speak with an experienced New York living trust lawyer at Rusk, Wadlin, Heppner & Martuscello, LLP about whether a revocable living trust could be a good solution for your own estate.

 What is a revocable living trust?